 - Strategy – Analyse what impact GDPR will make on all areas of our business. – Done

 - Analyse – Thorough analysis indicates to us how and where we need to improve and change any outdated GDPR CRM past practices. – Done

 - Improve – The new GDPR requires that at Teamgate we review and accordingly improve our complete process and procedure in an effort to ensure that we fully comply with the new legislation. – Done

 - Check – Does everything work as it should?
 We are continuing to test all of the changes and upgrades to our process to ensure everything is as it should and complies fully with the new regulations.
 Done

 - Rollout – When we’re fully compliant and integrated we’re going to be excited to let you know all about it.
 Are you ready? – Fully compliant

 To ensure that Teamgate will be a GDPR compliant CRM, and will fulfill all of the myriad legal requirements during and after the forthcoming introduction of the new legislation we have sought the very best legal advice.
 We did this in order to ensure that just like everything else we do at Teamgate, we adhere to best practice, and always with the customer in mind.

 How did Teamgate become a GDPR Compliant CRM?

-Teamgate has analysed the full process required to safeguard our preparedness for GDPR compliance.
+Teamgate has analyzed the full process required to safeguard our preparedness for GDPR compliance.

-Teamgate will attempt to improve anonymity and how an entity or individual’s data is processed, stored and controlled.
+Teamgate has improved anonymity and how an entity or individual’s data is processed, stored and controlled.
 Individuals now have the ‘right to be forgotten’, and will have the power to request the deletion of personal information.